kalekdev/uni/semester-1/lineare-algebra/notes.typ

 This most often uses the *least squares* approach for reducing error, which is carried out using techniques in linear algebra

-==== Linear Least Squares
-This can also be used to solve non-linear relationships by finding the multivariable minima through means of calculus, maybe a good LTD topic...
+Non-linear relationships can also be found using the multivariable minima through means of calculus, maybe a good LTD topic...

 LTD: Generalise for multiple dependent variables (https://en.wikipedia.org/wiki/General_linear_model) essentially performing multiple linear regressions simultaneously

+==== Linear Least Squares <linear-least-squares>
+This is a method for finding the best approximation of an overdetermined system of equations:
+$
+  bold(X a approx y)\
+  bold(X a - y -> 0)\
+  therefore min norm(bold(X a - y))_2
+$

-We suspect that there is a linear relationship between $n$ independent variables $bold(x) in RR^n$ and the dependent scalar $y in RR$ such that:
+Applying it to the context of linear regression, we suspect that there is a linear relationship between $n$ independent variables $bold(x) in RR^n$ and the dependent scalar $y in RR$ such that:
 $
   bold(m) in RR^n, c in RR\
   bold(m^T x) + c = y\